Skip to contents

 ## Input Trajectory parameters

-# Description: Use this to specify the format of the regional population data
+# Description: Use this to specify the geographical scale of the population data

 temptypeflag <- 'global'